maknahar/s3copy/README.md

 ## Deployment
-- Download the deployment guide from https://github.com/maknahar/s3copy/releases
+- Download the deployment file from https://github.com/maknahar/s3copy/releases
 - Upload the deployment file to lambda
 - Set the configuration

 or

-- Checkout the latest release code `go get github.com/maknahar/copys3`
+- Checkout the latest release code
+`go get github.com/maknahar/copys3`
-- Build the deployment file `GOOS=linux go build -o main main.go && zip deployment.zip main`
+- Build and generate the deployment file
+`GOOS=linux go build -o main main.go && zip deployment.zip main`
 - Upload the deployment file to lambda
 - Set the configuration

+**Handler function name:** `main`

 ## Config
 This Lambda Function expect the list of source and